REAL Men Read

 REAL MEN READ:

 Is a volunteer reading program that brings in MENtors and MENtor Assistants from Susquehanna County to read to kindergarten students for one hour each month to help foster early literacy.
-At the end of each reading visit students receive a copy of the book read to add to their own personal library.
-This program launched at the Elk Lake Elementary School for the 2017-18 school year.
+At the end of each reading visit, students receive a copy of the book read to add to their own personal library.
+This program launched at Elk Lake Elementary School for the 2017-18 school year.
 The program now serves kindergarten classes in the Blue Ridge, Choconut Valley, Elk Lake, Lathrop Street and Mountain View Elementary Schools serving the kindergarten classes with hopes of reaching other county school districts in future years.

 The purpose of the REAL MEN READ program is to: